 Another important set of people who should have a say in devising a shipping strategy is the fulfillment team.
 They have to handle the varied nature of customer request and get it done accurately and promptly.
 Each member of the fulfillment team needs to know what all shipping methods you are using part of your strategy.
 They need to know what all third-party agreements have you made that will facilitate a smoother fulfillment.
 If the fulfillment team has to message customers on any particular conditions on shipping, they need to know that in advance.
 If they are fully aware of the various shipping strategies that you are planning, the fulfillment team will be able to warn you in advance on any operational hassles.

 Your customer service team has to deal with varied queries

 The customer support team is the one that represents your company in any interaction with your customers.
-Each member from the customer support team should be also knowledgeable about your different shipping strategies and offers.
-The customer support team should be aware of user based or location based offers on your store.
+Each member of the customer support team should also know about your different shipping strategies and offers.
+The customer support team should be aware of the user based or location-based offers on your store.
 This way, they will be prepared to ask the right questions to customers and find a fast resolution.
 It is important to deal with a customer who has an apparent bad experience also.

 Devising a WooCommerce shipping strategy